BUSTED: The New York Times defends an act of child rape and lies about the details in attempt to smear RT and Sputnik

 The story cited by the NYT is the rape case of a 13 year old German girl of Russian ethnicity who was raped in 2016.

 Initially, it was reported that the victim was held and raped by multiple men fitting the description of ‘refugees’.
-According to a German court a man was sentenced after admitted an unlawful carnal act (aka statutory rape) upon a child.
+According to a German court, a man was sentenced after admitting to an unlawful carnal act (aka statutory rape) upon a child.
 The man who was 24 at the time of conviction, also admitted filming the criminal act.
-Videoing a carnal act involving a child means that the rapist also produced child pornography.
+Videoing a carnal act involving a child, means that the rapist also produced child pornography.

 The New York Times article however does not explain this.
 Instead, the article deceptively states,